willfindlay/pybpf/README.md

-# pybpf
+# PyBPF 🐍💞🐝

-A BPF CO-RE wrapper in Python3
+An opinionated libbpf/BPF CO-RE library for the Python3 (read Python3.6+) ecosystem.